Children of the Sun (play)

 Children of the Sun (Дети солнца) is a 1905 play by Maxim Gorky, written while he was briefly imprisoned in Saint Petersburg's Peter and Paul Fortress during the abortive Russian Revolution of 1905.

 Gorky appears to have written the play chiefly during the last eight days of his imprisonment, before his February 2, 1905 release, in response to the international protests over the imprisonment of such a prominent writer.
 It was nominally set during an 1862 cholera epidemic, but was universally understood to relate to contemporary events.

 Production history

 Maxim Gorky reading his drama Children of the Sun at The Penates, the house of the artist Ilya Repin, who did the drawing in 1905.

-The play was initially banned, but imperial authorities allowed it to premiere in October of 1905 at the Komissarzhevskaya Theatre and Moscow Art Theatre.
+The play was initially banned, but imperial authorities allowed it to premiere in October of 1905 at the Komissarzhevskaya Theatre and the Moscow Art Theatre.
 Given conditions in the city, the atmosphere was so tense that the audience began to panic in response to the mob noises in Act III.
 Kachalov had to stop the play to assure them that, while his character might be in danger from a mob, the audience was not.